mdenwood/JAGS-build-macOS/README.md

     │
     └── versions/
         ├── jags/
+        │   ├── 4.3.2-vecLib-single-universal
-        │   ├── 5.0.0-vecLib-gcd-aarch64
+        │   ├── 5.0.0-vecLib-gcd-universal
         │   ├── ...
+        │   ├── current-4                       : symlink (directory)
-        │   ├── 5.x-current                     : symlink (directory)
+        │   ├── current-5                       : symlink (directory)
+        │   └── default                         : symlink (directory)
+        ├── pkgconf-lite/
+        │   ├── 3.0.5
+        │   ├── ...
         │   └── current                         : symlink (directory)
         └── utils/
             ├── 1.0.0
             ├── ...
             └── current                         : symlink (directory)

-To fit within this structure, JAGS is configured with a prefix of /opt/jags/versions/jags/5.x-current (or 4.x-current, for JAGS 4.x), but the installed files are moved to an installation path under /opt/jags/versions/jags/VERSION-BLAS-THREAD-ARCH so that multiple installations can co-exist and be switched on/off using the jags-version utility.
-Note that the tools required to build jags (pkg-config, cppunit and Netlib's LAPACK) are only installed within the self-contained repo directory (under lib).
+To fit within this structure, JAGS is configured with a prefix of /opt/jags/versions/jags/current-5 (or current-4, for JAGS 4.x), but the installed files are moved to an installation path under /opt/jags/versions/jags/VERSION-BLAS-THREAD-ARCH so that multiple installations can co-exist and be switched on/off using the jags-version utility.
+Note that the tools required only to build jags (cppunit and Netlib's LAPACK) are only installed within the self-contained repo directory (under lib).

 ## Installers produced

-JAGS (and utils) builds are produced as:
+JAGS builds are produced as:

-- Individual-build JAGS/utils .tgz files under the tgz directory - these are not signed, and do not require an Apple Developer account to build
+- Individual-build .tgz files under the tgz directory - these are not signed, and do not require an Apple Developer account to build

-- Individual-build JAGS/utils .pkg files under the pkg directory - these are signed, and do require an Apple Developer account
+- Individual-build .pkg files under the pkg directory - these are signed, and do require an Apple Developer account to build

+- A utils.pkg file under the pkg directory - this contains the jags-version etc utilities as well as pkgconf-lite (requires an Apple Developer account to build)

-- A transition.pkg file under the pkg directory - this can be run to remove previous versions of JAGS 4.x from /usr/local and /opt/R/arm64/ and JAGS 5 beta from /opt/jags, and install symlinks to /opt/jags under /usr/local for backwards compatibility without needing to update the PATH environmental variable
+- A transition.pkg file under the pkg directory - this can be run to remove previous versions of JAGS 4.x from /usr/local and /opt/R/arm64/ and JAGS 5 beta from /opt/jags, install JAGS 4.3.2 within the new directory structure shown above, and install symlinks to /opt/jags under /usr/local for backwards compatibility with the CRAN build of rjags 4-x (requires an Apple Developer account to build)

 - A combined build JAGS-$VERSION.pkg file under the pkg directory - this is also signed, and contains the default individual pkg files (currently refBLAS-single-universal, vecLib-single-universal, vecLib-gcd-universal, utils and transition)

 The individual pkg installers each run a post-install script to ensure that the newly installed JAGS build is selected as the default.
 These are also run when installing these via the combined pkg installer.
-The post-install script for utils always activates the latest available version; to activate an earlier version you will first have to remove newer versions of utils from /opt/jags/versions/utils manually.
+The post-install script for utils always activates the latest available version; to activate an earlier version you will first have to remove newer versions of utils from /opt/jags/versions/utils and/or /opt/jags/versions/pkgconf-lite manually (although this is not recommended).